DiSaber/bevy_triplanar_mapping/README.md

 *Note: Only supports triplanar mapping for the `base_color_texture` at the moment*

 ## Usage
-Simply add the `TriplanarMappingPlugin` to your app and create triplanar materials using `ExtendedMaterial<StandardMaterial, TriplanarExtension>`.
+Simply add the `TriplanarMappingPlugin` to your app and create triplanar materials using `TriplanarMaterial` (or `ExtendedMaterial<StandardMaterial, TriplanarExtension>` directly).

 `TriplanarExtension` can be configured with various options that change the mapping:
 ```